robertu94/libpressio/README.md

 # Bug Reports

-Please files bugs to the Github Issues page on the CODARCode libpressio repository.
+Please files bugs to the GitHub Issues page on the CODARCode libpressio repository.

 Please read this post on [how to file a good bug report](https://codingnest.com/how-to-file-a-good-bug-report/).
 After reading this post, please provide the following information specific to libpressio:

 + Your OS version and distribution information, usually this can be found in `/etc/os-release`
 + the output of `cmake -L $BUILD_DIR`
-+ the version of each of libpressio's dependencies listed in the README that you have installed.
++ the version of each of LibPressio's dependencies listed in the README that you have installed.
 Where possible, please provide the commit hashes.

 # Citing LibPressio